 In the summer, the Spanish government announced that was introducing a new residency document for UK nationals who are protected by what is called a “Withdrawal Agreement” between the EU and the UK.
 This new document is a non-EU special residency permit called a “Tarjeta de Identidad de Extranjero” (TIE) and was initially introduced from the beginning of July 2020.
 On the subject, Hugh Elliot added that the TIE will be a “photo card which explicitly mentions your rights under the Withdrawal Agreement”.
 Instructions regarding this card have been issued to local authorities so that all new applicants can be issued directly with a TIE instead of a NIE (“Número de Identidad de Extranjero”).
 The process should be very similar, if not identical to the process of applying for a NIE in Spain.

 I already have the green NIE card.
 Do I need to apply for a new card?

-Despite rumours online and on social media, there is currently absolutely no need to exchange these documents or apply for a new one.
+Despite recent issues when travelling and confusion for Brits who were turned away from flights even though they had a NIE, things have now been cleared up with the authorties and airlines and your NIE is still valid.
+The Spanish authorities have published guidance on the continued validity of the green residency certificate which you can read in English or Spanish.
+This states that there is currently absolutely no need to exchange these documents or apply for a new one.
 In the future, you may choose to exchange your current document or certificate for a TIE, but this step is currently not compulsory, and given the current backlog in the system, now would not be an advisable time to do it.